-I found Rabaul very interesting, it is amazing how people survive with very little, but they are probably the happiest people I have seen.
+I found Rabaul very interesting.
+It is amazing how people survive with very little, but they are probably the happiest people I have seen.

-We get so caught up with having the latest phone, buying the latest fashions, eating what is in or healthy this year and we are not always happy.
+We get so caught up with having the latest phone, buying the latest fashions, and eating what is in or healthy this year and we are not always happy.

 Sometimes if you do not have much and you do not know what is available you are a lot happier as you just enjoy life for what it is.

 It is very hot and humid, so I recommend you wear loose comfortable clothing, flat shoes, a hat and sunglasses.